Stichelton Cheese – the usurped king of blues?

-In the eight years since the first batch of Stichelton was made, production has come on massively.
+It’s over 15 years since the first batch of Stichelton was made, and production has come on massively.
 As Joe and his team have got used to the changing nature of their unpasteurised milk, they have managed to re-invent this truly classic cheese so it is consistently amazing: creamy, toasty and nutty with a rich yet gentle blue note.

 Stichelton remains a small farmhouse producer (they make about 30 wheels a day, a drop in the ocean compared with the hundreds to thousands of Stiltons produced), and you could argue Stichelton is the heir to the throne of Stilton.

-The sad twist in the tale is that Joe was prevented from calling his amazing cheese by the name it deserved – Stilton – or even to state that it’s made to a Stilton recipe.
-The Stilton name was protected by the Stilton Makers Association, and a change to the decree in the 1990s meant that Stilton was only to be made with pasteurised milk.
-The remaining Stilton makers remain unwilling to remove this ‘pasteurised milk only’ requirement.
+The sad twist in the tale is that Joe is prevented from calling his amazing cheese by the name Stilton – or even to state that it’s made to a Stilton recipe.
+The Stilton name is protected by the Stilton Makers Association, and a change to the decree in the 1990s meant that Stilton was only to be made with pasteurised milk which the remaining Stilton makers insist on to this day.

 Footnote: At the time of writing there is an outstanding application to DEFRA to change the ‘Protected Designation of Origin’ (PDO) on Stilton so that Stilton can be made with unpasteurised milk.
 The argument is that PDOs are there to protect traditional regional foodstuffs (and often in France insist on unpasteurised milk being used for certain cheeses – Roquefort, Comté…) and are not used to protect branding or hygiene, which are controlled by other methods.
 We will have to wait and see.